How to Travel With A Car Seat Base

 Car seat rules abroad vary and it is worth investigating whether it is better to bring your own, hire one, or even buy one when overseas.
 Some car seats are not legal to use in other countries, so you do need to check the car seat rules for the country you are visiting.

-For instance you cannot use a UK car seat in the USA as they do not meet FMVSS 213 requirements and you cannot use a USA car seat in the UK, as it must be a one clip release.
-(USA car seats have an additional chest clip.)
+For instance you cannot use a UK car seat in the USA as they do not meet FMVSS 213 requirements and you cannot use a USA car seat in the UK, as it must be a one clip release and be EU approved.
+(USA car seats usually have an additional chest clip.)

 Even portable car seats like the Mifold travel Car seat have slight differences and the UK version cannot be used in the USA and vice versa.